dustinpfister/blog_posts/_posts/linux-bash-builtin.md

 ### [2.4 - type command](/2021/02/11/linux-type/)

-The type command as i have coverd abouve is how to find out if a command is a built in command or not.
+The type command as i have covered above is how to find out if a command is a built in command or not.
 However it does also have additional uses.
 In the event that is is a file command it can be used to find out the location of that file command.
 In addition there are a number of other types such as function, and keyword.

 ## 3 - Conclusion

-So there is a buch of commands that are built into bash itself, and then there is also a builtin command that is itself a built in command of bash.
+So there is a bunch of commands that are built into bash itself, and then there is also a builtin command that is itself a built in command of bash.
 The type command which is also a bash built in command can be used as a way to find out if any given command is a built in command or not.
+There are also a number of other commands that are in fact built into bash itself such as cd, exit, and eval just to name a few.